+Have special educational needs (SEN) or disabilities or health conditions (see section 10)

+Are young carers

+May experience discrimination due to their age, disability, sexual orientation, sex, gender, race, religion and belief.
+(Which are deemed as protected characteristics within the Equality Act, 2010)

-- Have special educational needs (SEN) disabilities (see section 9) or health conditions. - · Are young carers - May experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - · Have English as an additional language - Are known to be living in difficult situations for example, temporary accommodation or where there are issues such as substance abuse or domestic violence - Are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - Are asylum seekers - Are at risk due to either their own or a family member's mental health needs - · Are looked after or previously looked after - · Children who are missing from education. - Children whose parent/carer has expressed an intention to educate them at home.
+Have English as an additional language

+Are known to be living in difficult situations - for example, temporary accommodation or where there are issues such as substance abuse or domestic abuse

+Are at risk of female genital mutilation, sexual or criminal exploitation, 'honour based' violence or abuse, forced marriage, or radicalisation

+Are asylum seekers

+Are at risk due to either their own or a family member's mental health needs

+Have a social worker (see section 11)

+Are looked after or previously looked after (see section 12)

+Are absent or missing from home or education repeatedly and / or for prolonged periods

+Whose parent/carer has expressed an intention to remove them from school to be home educated.

+Staff at our school will provide safe spaces for all pupils, including those with protected characteristics, to speak out and share concerns.